Odd Fellows Lodge (IOOF Hall)

 Backstory and Context

-The International Order of Odd Fellows building in Eureka was constructed in 1883 in the Second Empire style, also called French Empire style.
-This architectural style was inspired by the buildings which were commissioned by Napoleon III in Paris, France, between 1852 to 1870.
+The International Order of Odd Fellows building in Eureka was constructed in 1883 in the Second Empire style, also called French Empire.
+This architectural style was inspired by the buildings which were commissioned by Napoleon III in Paris, France, between 1852 and 1870.
 The property features a mansard roof, which is the key feature of the Second Empire style.
-This large, two-story building was constructed in brick with iron columns around the entrance.
+This large, two-story building was constructed in brick, with iron columns around the entrance.

-The International Order of Odd Fellows originally began as a fraternal organization in seventeenth century Europe to help others in need.
+The International Order of Odd Fellows (IOOF) originally began as a fraternal organization in seventeenth-century Europe to help others in need.
 At that time, altruistic community assistance was considered an odd or unusual concept, hence the name “odd fellows.”
 Historically, the mission of the IOOF was to "visit the sick, relieve the distressed, educate the orphan, and bury the dead."